Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 Click on the Service name or icon to view the following detailed information for a specific service in any state (Draft, Active, Deprecated, Active):

 * General Service information (non-version specific) is displayed at the top and includes the Service Name, Logical Name, Description, and Owning Team.
-There are tabs for the Versions, Access Rights, Tags & Attributes, Assets, and Products for the General Service.
+There are tabs for the Versions, Endpoints, Access Rights, Tags & Attributes, Assets, and Products for the General Service.
 * The metrics area displays the number of teams the General Service is shared with, the number of assets and products related to the General Service, and the number of active asset requests to the General Service.
+* The general Endpoints tab displays a list of endpoints associated with the API service.
+If the API service is not within the scope of an environment with agent, the user can create and edit runtime endpoints by using the **Create Runtime Endpoint** button or dropdown.
+Editing is done by clicking the three ellipsis and selecting **Edit Endpoint**.
+If [requirements](#create-a-mock-endpoint) are met, the user can create and edit mocked endpoints by using the **Create Mock Endpoint** button or dropdown.
+Editing is done by clicking the three ellipsis and selecting **Edit Mock Endpoint**.
 * The general Access Rights tab displays all teams the API service is shared with.
 * The general Tags & Attributes tab displays the tags and attributes properties for the general API service.
 * The general Assets tab displays the assets that contain this API service, the state of the assets, and when they were last modified.